Photos from Fire Island's Gayest Weekend

-Among America’s gay communities, from Palm Springs, California to Provincetown, Rhode Island, the Pines (and its neighbor, Cherry Grove) have fixed themselves as a hedonist’s mecca nonpareil in our national queer imagination.
+Among America’s gay communities, from Palm Springs, California, to Provincetown, Massachusetts, the Pines and its neighbor Cherry Grove have fixed themselves as a hedonist’s mecca nonpareil in our national queer imagination.
 “The Pines is to gay people what Israel is to Jews,” a resident once told the New York Times.

 Videos by VICE